 Tile can be chilly

-It’s true: tile can absorb heat and become a bit chilly.
-If you live in a warm climate, though, that’s probably a big plus.
+It’s true: tile can absorb heat or become a bit chilly.
+If you live in a warm climate, though, that’s probably a big plus, especially if you’re using tile as sunroom flooring.
 Florida, we’re talking to you!

 It depends on the specific floor you purchase, but some cheaper laminates have been known to feel a bit plasticky and artificial underfoot.
 Take that into account when you’re pricing out your flooring options!